bioinfo-chru-strasbourg/howard/docs/help.configuration.md

 ### annovar

-Annotation databases folders for Annovar annotation.
+Annotation databases folder for Annovar annotation.

 Format: `a list of folder path (without assembly)`